Is your Study IND Exempt?

 Your IRB submission should include the following:

-• Email documenting guidance provided by UCSF Regulatory Support staff regarding IND exemption, if applicable
+• Email guidance provided by UCSF Regulatory Support staff regarding IND exemption, if applicable

 • Documentation of any official guidance provided by FDA indicating that an IND application is not required (less common)